Aaron Rodgers is set to speak at a psychedelics conference

 Psychedelics are illegal at the federal level, though acceptance and interest in studying their potential benefits has grown.
 For example, some researchers believe psilocybin, the compound in psychedelic mushrooms, changes the way the brain organizes itself and can help users overcome things like depression and alcoholism.

 The drugs themselves — and the interest in them — are not new.
-Mid-last century, Aldous Huxley, Timothy Leary and Ken Kesey helped spur the use of psychedelics during the counterculture movement, and optimism brimmed among some psychologists over the drugs’ potential to augment the human psyche.
+Mid-last century, authors Aldous Huxley and Ken Kesey helped spur the use of psychedelics during the counterculture movement, and optimism brimmed among some psychologists over the drugs’ potential to augment the human psyche.

 But the Nixon administration criminalized psychedelics, pushing them underground.